jackseceng/LinkShort/security.md

 If your bug is already a reported issue, please give it a like and add any additional context you think is useful

-Your must use fill out all the fields in the bug report issue template for this repository.
+Your must fill out all the fields in the bug report template for this repository.
 Incomplete or incorrectly formatted reports will be rejected.

 ## Tooling